Hoy and South Walls (Orkney, UK)

 On to Rackwick Glen, where we made the short hike to the Dwarfie Stane.
 It is a tomb carved from stone and deposited in the glen by a retreating glacier.
 It is unique in northern Europe and its name derives from a legend that it was the home of a dwarf.

 Rackwick Bay is stunning on a sunny day when waves still pound the shore and cliffs.
 I saw some of the 120,000 seabirds that frequent Hoy.

 This old stone house is close to the shore with the end facing the water.
 It is used by campers.

 Beyond the north side headland, a walk of some 1.5 hours, sits the famous sea stack known as the old man of Hoy.
 I was content to see the other sites of the island including the crofting museum high on the hill above the bay.

-In the afternoon we returned to to Walls with time, with time for a coffee break before walking along the southern cliff tops and visiting Melsetter House.
+In the afternoon we returned to to Walls with time for a coffee break before walking along the southern cliff tops and visiting Melsetter House.
 It includes a small chapel with stained glass window.
-If you go to Hoy, don’t miss Emily’s for excellent coffee and desserts.
+If you go to Hoy, don’t miss Emily’s Tea Room for excellent coffee and desserts.
 Suddenly it was time to return to Mainland.